When Orton-Gillingham Wasn't Enough

 And from there, the Orton-Gillingham reading approach was born.

-Many programs followed this structured and systematic approach and gave it their own twists and variations.
+Many programs follow this structured and systematic approach and give it their own twists and variations.
 Some of the popular Orton-Gillingham programs include:

 the list goes on and on.

-When I started out in this field, shifting from working purely as an Assessment Specialist (psychometrist if we want to get fancy) where I worked alongside psychologists, I became enamored with this approach that I heard so much about.
+When I started in this field, shifting from working purely as an Assessment Specialist & Educational Diagnositican, where I worked alongside psychologists, I became enamored with this approach that I heard so much about.

-When I was told to go and take two weeks off of work (unpaid) to go attend a series of Orton-Gillingham training programs, I jumped all in.
-I wanted to be a part of the solution for these kiddos that I had seen time and time again, whose reading and spelling scores were just abysmal in spite of strong other academic and cognitive skills.
+When I was told to go attend a series of Orton-Gillingham training programs, I jumped all in.
+I wanted to be a part of the solution for these kiddos that I had seen recommended time and time again for students whose reading and spelling scores were just abysmal despite strong other academic and cognitive skills.

 I was elated.

-For years, I followed the scope and sequence, I followed the word lists, I created hundreds of games and activities (so that my students would get individualized reviews and I wouldn’t be bored), I administered the OG Approach (with fidelity I might add) and my students’ word reading and spelling grew by leaps and bounds.
-And so I was even more elated.
+My students’ word reading and spelling grew by leaps and bounds.
 I saw not only raw score growth but also Standard Score growth (meaning that not only were the students growing in their reading and spelling but they were closing the gap that held them consistently behind their peers).

 And so I jumped fully aboard the Orton-Gillingham bandwagon.

-Until my students came back to me, a year to two years later…
+Until my students came back to me, a year or two years later…

 And I realized for the first time that I was completely missing the mark.
 All those gains they had made in their reading and spelling hadn’t been maintained over the years, or if by some miracle they had, they weren’t generalizing their reading and spelling from all the word lists into real reading.
 They told me they didn’t use those skills anymore because they weren’t working with me anymore…that reading we did together wasn’t “real” reading.